Online University—A Comprehensive Guide

 There are different ways to rate the “best online university.”
 But we think it’s helpful to take a step-by-step approach to evaluate the option that best fits your needs.

-Using the section above, do a quick cross-reference to make sure that the online university you’re considering isn’t only accredited, but properly accredited by a reputable agency.
+Use this list of legitimate accrediting agencies here and this list includes the specific names for quick cross-referencing with the university you’re considering.
+This is to make sure that the online university you’re considering isn’t only accredited, but properly accredited by a reputable agency.

 You can find other indicators of quality from legitimate awards and reviews, so look for the accolades the online college has received as well as student testimonials.